Kastobi/ci_ms2_aggregator/README.md

   slider.

 ### Features left to Implement
-- add a Backend to prevent loading of full dataset resources on page load and speed up TTI
+- Add a Backend to prevent loading of full dataset resources on page load and speed up TTI
-- prevent layout shifting due to embed/chart generation
+- Prevent layout shifting due to embed/chart generation
 - Customization of checkboxes and range-input for uniform cross-browser look.
 - Dynamic data table pagination, depending on viewport size/user input (Now: Table size 10 packages hardcoded)
-  - always show selected packages
+  - Always show selected packages
 - Add a widget with all active filters (for onclick removal) (Now: Find the specific chart/filter or reset all)
+- Customize hover-charts tooltips
 - Google Trends
     - Find alternative way to implement Google Trends (Now: Cross-Site-Origin Error if no-track / cookies missing/ blocked);